Bergen Light Rail

 Bergen Light Rail (Bybanen) is a light rail system in Bergen, Norway.
-The first stage of the project was a twenty-station stretch between the city center and Lagunen Storsenter, where the first 15 stations comprising a 9.8 km stretch opened in 2010, and the second was a 3.6 km stretch from Nesttun to Lagunen which opened in June 2013.
+The first stage of the project was a twenty-station stretch between the city center and Nesttun, where the first 15 stations comprising a 9.8 km stretch opened in 2010, and the second was a 3.6 km stretch from Nesttun to Lagunen which opened in June 2013.
 A third stretch from Lagunen to Bergen Airport, Flesland opened in 2017.
-The second line between Kaigaten and Fyllingsdalen opened on 21 November 2022.
+A second line opened between Kaigaten and Fyllingsdalen on 21 November 2022.
 Further plans for the project involve mooted extensions to Åsane and Storavatnet.